-This savoury pumpkin tart makes a great lunch as well as a delicious light dinner, served with a salad on the side.
+Just like this Pumpkin Quiche, this savoury pumpkin tart makes a great lunch as well as a delicious light dinner, served with a salad on the side.
 And it would be great for brunch or as an appetiser as well.

 This Roasted Pumpkin Tart is packed with Autumn Flavours that work perfectly with the creamy Ricotta, crunchy Onions and fresh Rosemary.
 A delicious mix of sweet, salty, soft and crunchy.

 Using frozen Puff Pastry as a base makes this recipe so much easier and also reduces meal prep time.
 Just like my Puff Pastry Mushroom Tart, this recipe is perfect for a quick and easy mid-week meal!

 The ingredients for this recipe are quite straight forward: some Puff Pastry, Pumpkin, Ricotta, Onion and Rosemary.
 Along with a little bit of Olive Oil to roast the pumpkin, some Salt, Pepper and Spices.
 Easy!

 To make this Pumpkin Galette, you will need (scroll down to recipe card for all quantities):

 - Frozen Puff Pastry Sheet, pre-rolled - I used a 25x25 cm / 10x10 inch Puff Pastry Sheet

 - Pumpkin - you can use any of your favourite variety of Fresh Pumpkin.
 I used Butternut Pumpkin.

 - Olive Oil